 We must have a national, and many state communities that share common interests.
 This has no real counterpart in islamic countries, where the ideal is the global Ummah and the Caliphate.
 Concepts such as the nation state or territorial integrity have no equivalent in islamic jurisprudence, which helps explain why representative government is so hard to establish in muslim countries, and why they are typically mired in unhappiness.

 Islam has no place in the United States.
 Since its defining characteristic is a political system hostile to civil society, it does not deserve the religious protections of the First Amendment.
 Yet, until our government is reformed (and soon), our political leaders will continue to coddle barbaric islam.
-We must accept the fact that our existing institutions must be reformed if the American Republic is to survive, and national survival begins with repeal of the 17th Amendment.
+If the American Republic is to survive, we must reform our governing institutions, and that begins with repealing the 17th Amendment.

 We are the many; our oppressors are the few.
 Government is the playground of politicians, but the Constitution is ours.
 Be proactive.
 Be a Re-Founder.
 Join Convention of States.
 Sign our COS Petition.